Roy Hattersley: Deputy Leader

 Kinnock and Hattersley attempted to "rehabilitate" Labour after 1983.
-Following the Miners' Strike they resumed expelling members of the entryist Militant group whose activities, organisation and politics had earlier been found to contravene the Labour Party's constitution.
+Following the miners' strike of 1984–1985 they resumed expulsions of members of the entryist Militant group whose activities, organisation and politics had earlier been found to contravene the Labour Party's constitution.
 In 1988 they fought off a leadership challenge by Tony Benn, Eric Heffer, and John Prescott.
 Defeat in 1987 was expected; by 1992 it was much more even.
 Labour had regularly topped opinion polls since 1989 and at one stage had a lead of up to 15 points over the Conservatives, though this was cut back and more than once overhauled by the Tories following the resignation of Margaret Thatcher as prime minister to make way for John Major in November 1990.
 In the run-up to the 1992 election, Hattersley was present at the Labour Party rally in his native Sheffield and backed up Kinnock with the claim that "with every day that passes, Neil looks more and more like the real tenant of number 10 Downing Street".